michaelrommel/nvim-silicon/README.md

 	num_separator = nil,
 	-- here a bar glyph is used to draw a vertial line and some space -- num_separator = "\u{258f} ",
-	-- whether to put the image onto the clipboard, may produce an error if run on WSL2 to_clipboard = false,
+	-- whether to put the image onto the clipboard, may produce an error, -- if run on WSL2
-	window_title = nil,
+	to_clipboard = false,
+	-- a string or function returning a string that defines the title -- showing in the image, only works in silicon versions greater than v0.5.1 window_title = nil,
 	-- here a function is used to get the name of the current buffer -- window_title = function()
-	-- 	return vim.fn.fnamemodify(vim.api.nvim_buf_get_name(vim.api.nvim_get_current_buf()), ":t")
+	-- 	return vim.fn.fnamemodify(
+    -- 		vim.api.nvim_buf_get_name(vim.api.nvim_get_current_buf()),
+    -- 		":t"
+    -- 		)
 	-- end,
-	-- the silicon command, put an absolute location here, if the command is not in your PATH command = "silicon",
+	-- the silicon command, put an absolute location here, if the -- command is not in your ${PATH}
+	command = "silicon",
-	-- a string or function returning a string that defines the title showing in the image -- only works in silicon versions greater than v0.5.1 -- a string or function that defines the path to the output image output = function()
+	-- a string or function that defines the path to the output image output = function()
 		return "./" .. os.date("!%Y-%m-%dT%H-%M-%S") .. "_code.png"